alechenninger/lightblue.js/README.md

 # lightblue.js

-A [lightblue](https://github.com/lightblue-platform) client written in Javascript.
+A [lightblue](https://github.com/lightblue-platform) client written in Javascript for frontend or Node.JS applications.

-Write...
-- Node.JS apps talking to a Lightblue REST service
-- Client side apps communicating with a server that forwards requests to a Lightblue REST service

 ## Install